OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-hello-world.md

 <p style="text-align: center"><strong>"wss://"</strong> + <code>OPENVIDU_IP</code> + <strong>":8443/"</strong> + <code>SESSION_ID</code> + <strong>"?secret="</strong> + <code>OPENVIDU_SECRET</code></p>

   - `OPENVIDU_IP`  is the IP where your OpenVidu Server is running.
-In this case, it will be localhost.
+In this case, it will be _localhost_.
   - `SESSION_ID` is the unique identifier of your session.
-This parameter will determine which session you are connecting to.
+This parameter will determine which session you are connecting to: in this case, we get this from the HTML text input, where the user can type whatever he wants.
   - `OPENVIDU_SECRET` is the same secret as used to initialize you OpenVidu Server (check param `openvidu.secret` in step 4 of [Running this tutorial](#running-this-tutorial)).

-> This is only necessary when your app has no server-side.
-Obviously in a production environment this is not recommended.
-Check [this FAQ](/troubleshooting#what-are-the-differences-related-to-openvidu-between-an-app-without-a-server-side-and-an-app-with-a-server-side) to learn more.
+> This parameter building process for _initrSession_ method is only necessary when your app has no server-side.
+Obviously in a production environment appending your secret is not recommended.
+Check [this FAQ](/troubleshooting#4-what-are-the-differences-related-to-openvidu-between-an-app-without-a-server-side-and-an-app-with-a-server-side) to learn more.

 Then you can subscribe to all the events you want for your session.
 In this case we just want to subscribe to every stream that is being created in the session: on `streamCreated` we subscribe to the specific stream, available at `event.stream` property.